davidson16807/fast-multipole-method/README.md

 `resolution` expresses the smallest distance considered by the model.
 It is the distance at which two particles become treated as one. `range` expresses the maximum distance considered by the model.
 It is the distance at which two particles can no longer interact with one another.

 What's `value_function`, you ask? `value_function` specifies the value at each point in the field.
-It accepts a 2D vector indicating the distance to a particle, and returns a 2D vector indicating the value.
+It accepts a 2D vector indicating the distance to a particle, and returns a 2D vector indicating the value at that distance.
 It can also accept an optional parameter expressing the properties of a particle, such as mass or charge.
 Here's what `value_function` looks like in our gravity simulator:

 	function value_function(offset, particle) {
 		var distance = Math.sqrt( Math.pow(offset.x, 2) + Math.pow(offset.y, 2) );
+		var acceleration = gravitational_constant * particle.mass / Math.pow(distance, 2)
 		var normalized = {
 			x: offset.x / distance,
 			y: offset.y / distance,
 		};
-		var acceleration = {
+		return {
-			x: normalized.x * gravitational_constant * particle.mass / Math.pow(distance, 2),
+			x: normalized.x * acceleration
-			y: normalized.y * gravitational_constant * particle.mass / Math.pow(distance, 2),
+			y: normalized.y * acceleration,
 		}
-		return acceleration;
 	}

 Now we add objects to our simulation.